Jack Mann (rugby union): Professional career

-He was given a place in the Scottish Rugby Academy for the 2019-20 season and assigned to Edinburgh Rugby, alongside Heriots.
+He was given a place in the Scottish Rugby Academy for the 2019-20 season and assigned to Edinburgh Rugby, alongside Heriot's.

-Mann played for Heriots in the Super 6.
+Mann played for Heriot's in the Super 6.

 After impressing for the Super 6 side, he was selected to train with Glasgow Warriors.
 He made his competitive debut for the Glasgow side in the European Challenge Cup against Bath Rugby on 10 December 2022.
 He became Glasgow Warrior No. 349.

+He signed a new contract with the Glasgow Warriors on 13 March 2024.

+On 30 April 2025, Mann would leave Glasgow to sign for English side Gloucester in the Premiership Rugby ahead of the 2025–26 season.